alikureishy/AI-isolation/AlphaGoHighlights.md

 ## Conclusion

 Distributed Alpha Go — running on 1202 CPUs and 176 GPUs — won 4 out of 5 matches against Lee Sedul, all without ever being spoon-fed an evaluation function or set of game strategies, nor using any lookup database with minimax search the way Deep Blue had been programmed.
 In fact, no Go-specific logic had been programmed into AlphaGo.
 It learned everything, on its own, by "watching others", and "self-play”.
 It has been termed the biggest breakthrough in AI thus far.

+The implementation of the Isolation game in this repository will, however, has a less ambitious agenda.
+More specifically, it utilizes a similar approach as did the Deep Blue game agent, such as alpha/beta and minimax tree search, time-limited iterative deepening, quiessant search and a choice of a few evaluation functions of varying efficacy.